Cretaceous–Paleogene extinction event: Deccan Traps

 The Deccan Traps, which erupted close to the boundary between the Mesozoic and Cenozoic, have been cited as an alternate explanation for the mass extinction.
+A leading proponent of the Deccan Traps causation is Gerta Keller.
 Before 2000, arguments that the Deccan Traps flood basalts caused the extinction were usually linked to the view that the extinction was gradual, as the flood basalt events were thought to have started around 68 Mya and lasted more than 2 million years.
 The most recent evidence shows that the traps erupted over a period of only 800,000 years spanning the K–Pg boundary, and therefore may be responsible for the extinction and the delayed biotic recovery thereafter.
+Some geophysical models suggest that the Chicxulub impact 66.0 Mya could have triggered some of the largest Deccan eruptions, as well as eruptions at active volcano sites anywhere on Earth.

 The Deccan Traps could have caused extinction through several mechanisms, including the release of dust and sulfuric aerosols into the air, which might have blocked sunlight and thereby reduced photosynthesis in plants.
 In addition, the latest Cretaceous saw a rise in global temperatures; Deccan Traps volcanism resulted in carbon dioxide emissions that increased the greenhouse effect when the dust and aerosols cleared from the atmosphere.
-Plant fossils record a 250 ppm increase in carbon dioxide concentrations across the K-Pg boundary likely attributable to Deccan Traps activity.
+Plant fossils record a 250 ppm increase in carbon dioxide concentrations across the K–Pg boundary likely attributable to Deccan Traps activity.
 The increased carbon dioxide emissions also caused acid rain, evidenced by increased mercury deposition due to increased solubility of mercury compounds in more acidic water.
-Some geophysical models suggest that the Chicxulub impact could have triggered some of the largest Deccan eruptions, as well as eruptions at active volcano sites anywhere on Earth.